- What should I do after my accident? There are several steps you should take after an accident.

 - Straighten out the details.

 Get insurance information for the other parties involved.
-Write down names and contact information for anyone who was involved or witnessed your accident.
+Write down names and contact information for anyone who was involved or anyone who witnessed your accident.
 Next, draw a diagram or write a detailed description of the accident.
 Make sure to note the lane and direction you were traveling, as well as the direction and lane of any other vehicles involved.

 - Visit a doctor.

-Even if you have minor complaints, it’s important to see your doctor.
+Even if you have only minor complaints, it’s important to see your doctor.
 Some injuries take time to surface, so getting a doctor’s medical opinion is important.

 - Call ChasenBoscolo.

 Just dial (800) 322-3380 or fill out a free contact request form and tell our Maryland, Virginia & Washington, D.C., Personal Injury lawyers about your accident.